blueblur0730/animating_library/README.md

 ### Note

 - These natives are NOT TESTED.
 Use at your own risk.
 I'd be appreciated if you could report any issues or bugs, or help fix them.
+- May not work in windows server since the signatures are unstable or not found.

 ### Requiements